sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-20_the-revenge-of-the-temple-of-rama-i.md

 +++
-title = "The revenge of the temple ofxa0rAma-I"
+title = "The revenge of the temple of rAma-I"

 +++
 The folk mythology of coastal West India holds that the land was